Kensington Market Research

 Graffiti and posters on the front of 241 Augusta, Kensington Market, Toronto, ON.
 Photo by F. Hemmasi.

 In 2018, I received an Insight Development Grant from the Social Science and Humanities Research Council of Canada (SSHRC) to support the graduate student research component.
 This project is entitled Toronto Music City: The View from Kensington Market and is a collaborative research project that takes the City of Toronto’s 2016 “Music Strategy” rollout as an opportunity to investigate the intersections and divergences of cultural policy, new musical developments and already-existing musical scenes, businesses, and musicians.
 With a team of student ethnographers, I am undertaking a team ethnographic investigation of music-making in Kensington Market, one of Toronto’s most diverse downtown neighbourhoods, to apprehend the Strategy’s impact on the ground.
-Current student researchers on this project are Dennis Lee (MA ’18, doctoral student), Jon Wu (MA ’19), Helen Abbott (MA ’20), and Kristen Graves (doctoral student).
+Many students have worked on this project are Dennis Lee (MA ’18, doctoral student), Jon Wu (MA ’19), Helen Abbott (MA ’20),Kristen Graves (doctoral student), Hannah Brown (doctoral student), Wes Brunson (doctoral student in anthropology), Nil Basdurak (doctoral student), Travis Van Wyck (MA student in cultural geography), and Bernice Hoi Ching Cheung (doctoral student).
 A website showcasing much of the research is here.

 A mural off of Baldwin Street in Kensington Market.
 Photo by F. Hemmasi.

-In 2020, UofT ethnomusicology graduates Jennie Horton, Jon Wu, and Helen Abbot, current graduate student Dennis Lee, and I share our research into music and urban development in Kensington Market at the Society for Ethnomusicology’s annual conference.
+In 2020, UofT ethnomusicology graduates Jennie Horton, Jon Wu, and Helen Abbot, current graduate student Dennis Lee, and I shared our research into music and urban development in Kensington Market at the Society for Ethnomusicology’s annual conference.
 The research appears in two panels:

 1. The Sonic Life of a Neighbourhood: A Team Ethnography of Toronto’s Kensington Market This panel is comprised of four single-authored papers growing out of a team ethnographic study of the sonic and musical life of a single urban Canadian neighborhood: Toronto’s Kensington Market (KM).
 Located in Toronto’s rapidly developing downtown core, KM is notable for its narrow streets populated by private homes, and low-rise apartment buildings; a great variety of small storefronts, restaurants, cafes, and music venues; its history as an immigrant market district; and its reputation as a countercultural, anti-corporate pocket in a downtown increasingly characterized by newly constructed glass and steel condominium towers.
 KM also boasts a rich but little-studied sonic life, including many full-time music venues and short-lived “DIY” performance spaces; even more restaurants, bars and cafes regularly featuring live music and DJs; recording studios and record stores; a lively busking scene; and a rambunctious, competitive collection of community organizations.
 Research in KM with diverse constituencies (musicians, community activists, music bookers, shopkeepers) and locations (a puppet theater workshop, street corners, a Chinese Canadian association, a punk and metal music venue, and the Market’s virtual presence in social media) creates a vibrant portrait of contemporary urban sonic and musical experience.
 Taken together, this research elicits multi-perspectival insights into local dynamics and the major forces in contemporary urban sonic-musical life: the displacement and online iterations of musical scenes, gentrification, festivalization, and the struggle to be heard and recognized in a diverse, increasingly unaffordable city in which music is treated as economic resource.

-- Coalition TO: Local and Translocal Scene Formations in Toronto’s Punk and Metal Underground, Dennis Lee
+• Coalition TO: Local and Translocal Scene Formations in Toronto’s Punk and Metal Underground, Dennis Lee

-- The Sonic Dimensions of Placemaking: An Urban Street Festival on the Ground and Online, Helen Abbot
+• The Sonic Dimensions of Placemaking: An Urban Street Festival on the Ground and Online, Helen Abbot

-- Voice and Silence in an Urban Canadian Context, Jonathan Wu
+• Voice and Silence in an Urban Canadian Context, Jonathan Wu

-- Negotiating Sound and Noise in the Gentrifying City, Jennie Horton
+• Negotiating Sound and Noise in the Gentrifying City, Jennie Horton

 2. Fieldwork at Home: Local, Ecological, Canadian Perspectives Tending the Urban Musical Ecosystem: Cultural, Economic, and Scholarly Cultivation in Policy and on the Ground, Farzaneh Hemmasi